AlexandrePalo/TrailBlazer/Readme.md

 # TrailBlazer: a web based application to help bikers, hikers and runners to find the most exciting tracks to train!

-# Developped by Alexandre PALO, Alex MUELLER, Guillaume BROGGI & Tianyu CHENG
+# Developped by Alexandre PALO, Alex MUELLER, Guillaume BROGGI & Tianyi ZHENG

 # Installation